 Canadian Apartment Properties Real Estate Investment Trust - Asset Resilience Ratio

-Canadian Apartment Properties Real Estate Investment Trust (CAR-UN) has an Asset Resilience Ratio of 0.06% as of December 2025.
+Canadian Apartment Properties Real Estate Investment Trust (CAR-UN) has an Asset Resilience Ratio of 0.11% as of March 2026.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Canadian Apartment Properties Real Estat total liabilities for a breakdown of total debt and financial obligations.
+Check Canadian Apartment Properties Real Estat strategic asset allocation index to assess the company's strategic physical and investment asset allocation.

 Liquid Assets